 Fortunately, you do not actually need to have a thorough grasp of those formulae.
 You can simply use our poisson calculator to work out the number of times an event will occur in a given time interval.
 It uses simple language that all sports bettors can understand, allowing you to quickly decide whether to place a prop bet from a position of strength, but it is underpinned by advanced statistical calculation methods, ensuring you receive a totally accurate probability result each time.

 How to Use Poisson Calculator

-Follow these steps to work out the poisson probability distribution rate using this probability poisson distribution calculator:
+Follow these steps at one of our best sports betting sites to work out the poisson probability distribution rate using this probability poisson distribution calculator:

 The poisson distribution calculator will then tell you the probability of the over or the under paying off, based on the historical average rate.
 The probability results are divided into three sections: “Odds of”, “Percentage” and “Moneyline”.
 “Odds of” describes the terms of the bet (over or under).
 The percentage represents the chances of the over or the under paying off in that time interval, based on the historical probability rate of success.
 Moneyline tells you the fair odds of the bet, based on zero vig.
 That allows you to determine whether there is a poisson opportunity for you to capitalize upon.

 Let’s say a sportsbook is offering a prop bet on the amount of three-point attempts the New York Knicks will make in an NBA game.
 It has -105 on over 15.5 attempts, and -115 on under 15.5 attempts.
 You have found that the Knicks average 15.2 three-point attempts per game.
 You now have the random variable (the prop bet) and the average rate of success, so you can work out the poisson probability (p x) using the poisson distribution calculation tool:

 • Select “One Variable”• Enter 15.2 into “Expected Average” text box• Enter 15.5 into “Proposition” text box• Click “Calculate”